2doot/cloud-portfolio/generator/markdown/website-project.md

 For GitHub PAT it might be the case that you cannot use Fine Grain permissions specifically  when using CodeBuild and a CodeStar Connection
 Its reported online that Fine Grain PATs can be used with CodePipeline when using Codebuild

 So we have to use Classic GitHub PAT even though it is more permessive.
+Edited*

 ## Ruby Encoding